MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/key-vault-access.md

 Next, the e-Commerce Node application needs to be configured to securely communicate with Retail Server.

-For the next steps, you will need to have the tenant ID of the Azure App Service hosting your Node application, as well as the client ID of the managed identity tied to your Azure App Service.
+For the following steps, you will need to have the tenant ID of the Azure App Service hosting your Node application, as well as the client ID of the managed identity tied to your Azure App Service.
 If you do not have access to Azure App Service, work with your service integrator or support team to obtain the required information.

-### Find your tenant ID
+### Find and copy your tenant ID

 To find your tenant ID, follow these steps.